seriouslysean/babel-plugin-usage/README.md

 ## Running the script

 * Run `npm install` to install the required packages
-* Run `npm run start` to compile the index.js script using 4 different Babel plugins
+* Run `npm run start` to compile the index.js script and run it

+### Compile without running

+* Run `npm run compile` to compile the main script without running